U1trajai/Lead-Planner/README.md

 # Lead-Planner

 System-prompt definitions for **lead-planner**, a primary planning-and-orchestration agent.
-It reads a request, breaks it into tasks, writes the planning artifacts itself (user stories, design docs, todos, work breakdowns), and delegates **all implementation** to **little-coder** — a local coding model invoked as a CLI through `bash` (LM Studio, model `qwen/qwen3.5-9B`).
+It reads a request, breaks it into tasks, writes the planning artifacts itself (user stories, design docs, todos, work breakdowns), and delegates **all implementation** to **little-coder** — a local coding model invoked as a CLI through `bash`.
 The planner thinks and coordinates; little-coder writes the code.

+The prompts are **model-agnostic**. little-coder runs on whatever small local model you choose to serve, so nothing here is tied to a specific LLM — pick a model that runs well on your hardware and point the delegation command at it.

 This repo holds three iterations of that prompt.
 Each one fixed real failures seen in use.
 Use **`lead-planner-v2-COMPACT.md`** in production; the other two are kept for reference and history.

 ## Getting set up

 Running any version of this agent needs three pieces working together:

-1. **[LM Studio](https://lmstudio.ai/)** — runs the local model that powers little-coder.
-Install it, download a small model (this prompt targets `qwen/qwen3.5-9B`), and start its local server so little-coder can reach it.
+1. **[LM Studio](https://lmstudio.ai/)** — runs the local models that power the agents.
+Install it, then download and load **two** small models: one to act as the orchestrator and one to act as the worker that little-coder drives.
+Any capable small local model works — the prompts don't assume a particular one — so choose whatever fits your hardware.
+Start LM Studio's local server so little-coder can reach the worker model.
 2. **[OpenCode](https://opencode.ai/)** — the terminal AI-agent harness that runs `lead-planner` as a primary agent.
 These `.md` files use OpenCode's agent format (the `mode: primary`, `temperature`, and `description` frontmatter).
 Install it, then add the prompt as an agent.
 3. **[little-coder](https://github.com/itayinbarr/little-coder)** — the CLI the planner delegates all implementation to.
 It's a coding agent tuned for small local models, with a built-in LM Studio provider.
-Follow the install steps in its README, then confirm a call like the one below runs against your LM Studio server.
+Follow the install steps in its README, then confirm that a sample call runs against your LM Studio server before wiring it into the planner.

 With all three in place, point OpenCode at `lead-planner-v2-COMPACT.md` and start planning.